In Case of Emergency Dial 911

 Preventing Tick-borne Diseases

 Tick-borne diseases can be transmitted only by the bite of an infected tick.
 An infected animal or person cannot pass the infection on to another animal or person.
 Ticks normally become infected by taking a blood meal from an infected animal.
 Use caution when removing ticks from pets and be sure to check yourself and loved ones after spending time in ticks' habitat.
+Ticks can be found in tall grasses, on ground cover, and near structures and woodpiles.
+They cannot jump, fly, or fall from trees but will attatch to pets and people as they walk by.
+The tick population is high this year.
+Ticks are active from early spring until late fall.
+The risk of exposure to ticks and disease can be reduced by using these precautions.

-• Avoid tick-infested areas (i.e. wooded or weedy areas).
+Avoid wooded or weedy areas on trails

-• Wear light-colored clothing to make it easier to find crawling ticks.
+Wear light-colored clothing to easily find ticks

-• Use repellant's and follow label instructions carefully.
+Use repellents and follow label instructions

 Preventing Mosquito Bites